Doctor and the Medics: Career

-The Doctor and the Medics lead singer – Clive Jackson, born 7 July 1961 in Knotty Ash, Liverpool– a former London-based DJ, formed the group in 1981 with guitarist Steve McGuire, drummer Vom, also known as Steve Ritchie, bassist Richard Searle and female dancers and singers The Anadin Brothers.
+The Doctor and the Medics lead singer – Clive Jackson, born 7 July 1961 in Knotty Ash, Liverpool– a former London-based DJ, formed the group in 1981 with guitarist Steve McGuire, drummer Vom, also known as Steve Ritchie, bassist Richard Searle and female dancers and singers the Anadin Brothers.
 The group adopted a look inspired by both 1960s psychedelia and kabuki make-up similar to that of Kiss.

-Their first single was "The Druids Are Here" which was released on Whaam Records in 1982.
-They released no further records until 1985, but a four-track EP recorded live at Alice in Wonderland, a Soho nightclub where The Doctor was house DJ, was available direct from the band.
-The band's female backing singers, known as The Anadin Brothers, were originally three in number, but reduced to two members - Wendi West and Colette Appleby.
+Their first single was "The Druids Are Here, " released on Whaam Records in 1982.
+They released no further records until 1985, but a four-track EP recorded live at Alice in Wonderland, a Soho nightclub where the Doctor was house DJ, was available direct from the band.
+The band's female backing singers, known as the Anadin Brothers, were originally three in number, but reduced to two members - Wendi West and Colette Appleby.

-In 1985, they signed to IRS Records and released "Happy but Twisted", a five track 12" EP including a cover of Hawkwind's "Silver Machine".
+In 1985, they signed to IRS Records and released "Happy but Twisted", a five-track 12" EP including a cover of Hawkwind's "Silver Machine".
 This reached number 2 on the indie charts.
 It was followed by "The Miracle of the Age", produced by Andy Partridge of XTC.
-Around this time the band performed a concert in a television studio in Limehouse, London was recorded for television broadcast, although it was not shown at the time.
-At this concert the line-up was augmented by Roman Jugg of The Damned on keyboards and second guitar.
+Around this time, the band performed a concert in a television studio in Limehouse, London, which was recorded for television broadcast, although it was not shown at the time.
+At this concert, the line-up was augmented by Roman Jugg of the Damned on keyboards and second guitar.
+There was another connection between the two groups; as "Doctor", Clive Jackson co-wrote The Damned's 1985 UK hit single "Grimly Fiendish".

-In 1986 the band had an international hit with their next single, a cover of Norman Greenbaum's "Spirit in the Sky".
+In 1986, the band had an international hit with their next single, a cover of Norman Greenbaum's "Spirit in the Sky".
 The single reached number one in the UK.
 Their subsequent singles were less successful; "Burn" and "Waterloo" (the latter of which was a cover of the ABBA hit, with Roy Wood on saxophone, backing vocals and in the video).
 "Burn" reached number 29 in the UK Singles Chart and "Waterloo" reached number 45.
 The band released their final studio album Instant Heaven, in 1996 on their own 'Madman' record label.

 In the early 2000s, the band's current line-up appeared on retro-themed British TV shows such as ITV1's Hit Me Baby One More Time, and a Top of the Pops Christmas special celebrating 50 years of the UK Singles Chart.
 In June 2006, the band appeared, with a new line-up, on Channel 4's Bring Back One Hit Wonders.
 Around this time they released an EP called Timewarped.
 They continue to perform live.

+In December 2024, they played the Barrowland Ballroom supporting The Damned on their UK tour.